5 types of debt consolidation loans

 Can I still use my credit card after debt consolidation?

-As long as you or your credit card issuer hasn’t closed the account, you can still use your credit card after debt consolidation.
+As long as you or your credit card issuer hasn't closed the account, you can typically still use your credit card after debt consolidation.
+If you enroll in a debt management plan, however, you'll likely be required to close any cards covered under the program as a condition of enrollment.
+This is meant to help prevent you from re-accumulating debt.

 How do I get a debt consolidation loan?

 You can get a debt consolidation loan by applying directly with any lender that offers the type of product you want.
-In the case of personal loans and balance transfers, you may be approved relatively quickly.
-Secured loans such as home equity loans and HELOCs, however, have a longer approval and underwriting period.
+In the case of personal loans and balance transfers, you may be approved relatively quickly (as soon as the same day, in some cases).
+Secured loans such as home equity loans and HELOCs, however, tend to have longer approval and underwriting periods.

 How to get a debt consolidation loan with bad credit

-If your credit score is on the lower side, you may still be eligible for debt consolidation.
-There are some lenders that offer bad-credit loans.
-But you’ll generally be charged a higher interest rate, meaning consolidation may not actually save you money.
+If your credit score is bad (a FICO score below 580), you may still be eligible for debt consolidation, but weigh your options carefully.
+There are some personal loan lenders that offer bad-credit loans.
+But if you qualify, it'll likely be for a rate on the high end of the lender's range, meaning consolidation may not actually save you money.

 What is credit card refinancing vs. debt consolidation?

-Refinancing simply refers to paying off one debt with a new debt, usually at a lower interest rate.
-Meanwhile, debt consolidation refers to paying off multiple debts with a single new loan.
-In both instances, you’re looking to save money on interest, lower your monthly payment, and/or simplify your finances.
+Refinancing refers to paying off one debt with another, usually at a lower rate.
+Meanwhile, debt consolidation refers to paying off multiple debts with one new loan.
+In both instances, you may be able to save money on interest, lower your monthly payment, and/or simplify your finances.

 What kind of debt can you consolidate?